cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 The CF API SHOULD use the provided timestamps to influence the logging and error messages in the following way:

 - It MAY add a log line into the Staging/Restaging logs of apps with a locked stack.
 It SHOULD produce the deprecation warning, optionally with color support, to underline the importance of a deprecated stack.
-- It MAY add the time since when a stack is deprecated/locked/disabled/removed to the Staging/Restaging logs.
+- It MAY add the time since when a stack is deprecated/locked/disabled to the Staging/Restaging logs.
-- It MAY add the time when future state transitions will happen to the Staging/Restaging logs, so when is going to be locked/disabled/removed.
+- It MAY add the time when future state transitions will happen to the Staging/Restaging logs, so when is going to be locked/disabled.
+- The `description` field MAY be used in addition in Staging/Restaging logs to enable CF Admins to include a custom message in the apps staging logs

 #### Positive